StefaniaSferragatta/fds/report.md

 #### Stacking using Cross Validation

-We tried to imporve the perfomarce of this last analysis usign the ```StackingCVClassifier``` from the same library.
+We tried to improve the perfomarce of this last analysis usign the ```StackingCVClassifier``` from the same library.
 This is an ensemble-learning meta-classifier for stacking as well but it also uses cross-validation to prepare the inputs for the level-2 classifier in order to prevent overfitting.